siko1056/jupyterlab-runner/README.md

 # Integrate [JupyterLab](https://jupyter.org/) into the Linux desktop.

-This project is not an offical Jupyter project.
+This project is not an official Jupyter project.

 By running the BASH script on common Linux systems